January 2018 to July 2019

 The Making of Chrysalis was a significant and unique new project funded by the Arts Council of England that gathered together people of different ages and backgrounds living or working in contrasting areas of South Devon.

 Curious participants, engineers, craftspeople, pioneers in co-design, builders, environmental specialists, subject enthusiasts, community connectors, artists, educators, learners and stakeholders were faced with creative challenges and decisions as old and new skills were brought together to consider the mobile unit's environmental impact.
 Through the making process, we explored how we could reconnect to one another, to the living systems that support us and to investigate sustainable ways to live and flourish in a rapidly changing world.
-CHRYSALIS provided an exemplar for a sustainable and co-created project that has a very real impact on increasing connections, skills and knowledge amongst people of all ages whilst celebrating diversity in all its variety of forms.
+CHRYSALIS provides an exemplar for a sustainable and co-created project that has a very real impact on increasing connections, skills and knowledge amongst people of all ages whilst celebrating diversity in all its variety of forms.